JWST Proposal Level Information

 Total Targets Requested

-(available only when CATEGORY=SURVEY)
+(available only for draft proposals when CATEGORY=SURVEY)

 Displays the total number of fixed targets requested for all observations in the proposal.
 For each observation in a Survey proposal, proposers are required to enter TARGETS REQUESTED in the observation specification.